Mahyar24/V2Conf/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG_FILE, --config-file CONFIG_FILE
-                        Select configuration file, default is /usr/local/etc/v2ray/config.json.
+                        Select configuration file, default is '/usr/local/etc/v2ray/config.json'.
   --country-code COUNTRY_CODE
                         Exclude a country from the list of IPs to be routed; default is 'IR'.
+(ISO 3166-1 alpha-2) --no-geoip            Instead of using V2Ray GeoIP database, downloading IPs from 'ripe.net' (more recent IPs but may slow V2Ray)
-(ISO 3166-1 alpha-2) -t TIMEOUT, --timeout TIMEOUT
+  -t TIMEOUT, --timeout TIMEOUT
                         Set the timeout for checking the health of proxies, default is 15 seconds.
   -w WEBSITE, --website WEBSITE
-                        Set the website to be used for checking the health of proxies, default is https://facebook.com -n NUM_OF_TRIES, --num-of-tries NUM_OF_TRIES
+                        Set the website to be used for checking the health of proxies, default is 'https://facebook.com' -n NUM_OF_TRIES, --num-of-tries NUM_OF_TRIES
                         Set the number of tries for checking the health of proxies, default is 10.
   -s SLEEP_TIME, --sleep-time SLEEP_TIME
-                        Set the sleep time between each checkup, default is 30 minutes. (in seconds) -l {debug,info,warning,error,none}, --log-level {debug,info,warning,error,none}
+                        Set the sleep time between each checkup, default is 1,800s. (in seconds) -l {debug,info,warning,error,none}, --log-level {debug,info,warning,error,none}
-                        Set the log level, default is warning.
+                        Set the V2Ray log level, default is 'warning'.
-  -q, --quiet           No log file. (printing to stdout anyway) --log-file LOG_FILE   Path for V2Conf log file.
-  --jalali              Use Jalali date and time.
-  -v, --version         Show version and exit.
+  -q, --quiet           No log file (V2Conf). (printing to stdout anyway) --log-file LOG_FILE   Path for V2Conf log file. default is '$PWD/V2Conf.log' --jalali              Use Jalali datetime for V2Conf logging -v, --version         Show version and exit.

 Written by: Mahyar Mahdavi <Mahyar@Mahyar24.com>.
 License: GNU GPLv3.
 Source Code: <https://github.com/mahyar24/V2Conf>.
 Reporting